 \section{Introduction}

-Since the first detection of gravitational waves (GWs) by LIGO in 2015 \cite{LIGOScientific:2014pky,LIGOScientific:2016aoc,LIGOScientific:2021djp, LIGOScientific:2025slb}, more than 300 compact-binary mergers have been seen by ground-based detectors.
+Since the first detection of gravitational waves (GWs) by LIGO in 2015 \citep{LIGOScientific:2014pky,LIGOScientific:2016aoc,LIGOScientific:2021djp, LIGOScientific:2025slb}, more than 300 compact-binary mergers have been seen by ground-based detectors.
 Moreover, the global network of pulsar timing arrays (PTAs) has provided strong evidence for a stochastic GW background \cite{VIRGO:2012dcp,2019kagra,NANOGrav:2023gor, 2023EPTAdiscovery, 2023ParkesPTA, 2023Parkes_PTADR, 2023ChinesePTA}.
-With the fourth LIGO-Virgo-KAGRA observing run in progress and the continued PTA campaign \cite{2013PASA...30...17M,VIRGO:2012dcp,Antoniadis:2022pcn,NANOGrav:2023gor}, more and more observational data and, thus, scientific insight can be expected.
+With the fourth LIGO-Virgo-KAGRA observing run in progress and the continued PTA campaign \citep{2013PASA...30...17M,VIRGO:2012dcp,Antoniadis:2022pcn,NANOGrav:2023gor}, more and more observational data and, thus, scientific insight can be expected.

-While Earth-based detectors utilize interferometry to detect GWs, PTAs, including NANOGrav \citep{NANOGrav:2023gor}, the European Pulsar Timing Array \cite{2016MNRAS.458.3341D, 2023EPTAdiscovery}, the Parkes Pulsar Timing Array \cite{2013PASA...30...17M, 2023ParkesPTA, 2023Parkes_PTADR}, the Chinese Pulsar Timing Array \cite{2023ChinesePTA}, and the MeerKAT Pulsar Timing Array \cite{2020PASA...37...28B}, rely on the pulsar timing technique.
-Pulsars, rapidly rotating magnetized neutron stars, emit regular radio pulses with periods ranging from $10^{-3}$ to 10~s \cite{2016era..book.....C}.
-The change in their spin periods $\dot{P}$ is $\dot{P}\lesssim10^{-19}$~ss$^{-1}$ \cite{2008LRR....11....8L}.
+While Earth-based detectors utilize interferometry to detect GWs, PTAs, including NANOGrav \citep{NANOGrav:2023gor}, the European Pulsar Timing Array \citep{2016MNRAS.458.3341D, 2023EPTAdiscovery}, the Parkes Pulsar Timing Array \citep{2013PASA...30...17M, 2023ParkesPTA, 2023Parkes_PTADR}, the Chinese Pulsar Timing Array \citep{2023ChinesePTA}, and the MeerKAT Pulsar Timing Array \citep{2020PASA...37...28B}, rely on the pulsar timing technique.
+Pulsars, rapidly rotating magnetized neutron stars, emit regular radio pulses with periods ranging from $10^{-3}$ to 10~s \citep{2016era..book.....C}.
+The change in their spin periods $\dot{P}$ is $\dot{P}\lesssim10^{-19}$~ss$^{-1}$ \citep{2008LRR....11....8L}.
 With these very precisely measured and stable periods over long timescales, millisecond pulsars make for some of the powerful natural clocks.
 A GW passing between a pulsar and the Earth alters the travel time of the radio pulse from the star to the telescope.
 Subtracting a model for the times of arrival (ToAs) from the observed data yields a set of timing residuals, deviations from the expected ToAs, which may come from GWs or noise processes.
 While optimized for stochastic GW detection, PTAs are capable of detecting continuous signals \citep{2015CQGra..32a5014M, Maggiore:2018sht}, and, in fact, NANOGrav has conducted continuous GW searches for supermassive BBH candidates \citep{2025arXiv250816534A}.
 Our focus in this work is on the application of pulsar timing principles to the detection of individual sources rather than stochastic backgrounds.